 - Considering premium financing.

-Like other permanent life insurance contracts, IUL builds up tax deferred cash value from interest credited to the policies.
-A number of well-known indexes, such as the S&P 500 or the Nasdaq-100 are typical indexes to choose from.
+Like other permanent life insurance contracts, IUL builds up tax deferred cash value when interest is credited to the policies.
+A number of well-known indexes, such as the S&P 500 or the Nasdaq-100 are typical indexes options.
 There are no government imposed restrictions or limitations on contributions or distributions, like there are with qualified retirement plans.
 The cash value can be accessed without penalties or taxes, unlike a 401(k) or IRA.
-These policies are often used as private pension plans.
+These policies are often used as private pension plans by people without access to a corporate pension plan.

-There are policy expense charges or fees in IUL policies that should be understood by the agent and the policyowner.
+There are policy expense charges and fees in IUL policies that should be understood by the agent and the policyowner.
 In good contracts, the fees are capped, which means they are less impactful as the premium levels increase.
-Indexed Universal Life is not a good alternative to term insurance or other products designed not to build up cash value.
+Indexed Universal Life is not a good alternative to term insurance or other products that do not build up cash value.
 It is most beneficial for younger consumers who want permanent insurance, flexibility, strong potential upside and tax free withdrawals near retirement.

 The advantage of a policy that guarantees to never lose principal due to market performance can be compelling.
 Another reason for IUL’s popularity is because it is a powerful tool that smooths out returns.
 “The key to minimizing sequence of return risk is to reduce volatility, which IUL does far more than the S&P 500”, says Sam Rocke, SVP at Ash Brokerage.

 Insurance companies share in the index’s upside when markets are up.
 They do this with simple cap rates and/or participation rates.
-For example, if the S&P is up 20% one year with a policy cap rate of 12%, then 12% would be the rate of interest earned that year.
+For example, if the S&P is up 20% one year, a policy with a cap rate of 12% will credit the policy with 12% interest that year.
 Essentially, cap rates and participation rates create a partnership between policyholders and the insurance company.
+The insurance companies take all the risk.

 The results are impressive as consumers are flocking to the safety of indexed universal life insurance.
 The product had $2.3 billion in sales for 2019 and the first half of 2020 saw more of the same record breaking growth.

-The retirement vehicle of choice for many corporate employees is a 401(k).
-At the same time, the market risk with 401(k)s is well understood by investors.
-In addition to the market risks, there are contribution limits, taxes that are deferred until withdrawal time and there are substantial fees.
-For many, a 401(k) is not the perfect retirement solution, by itself.
-Many people want the ability to make flexible contributions and much larger contributions than 401(k)s and IRAs allow on an annual basis.
-For them, an IUL can be an excellent addition to an overall financial plan.
+The retirement vehicle for many corporate employees is a 401(k).
+There is market risk with 401(k)s which is fairly well understood by individual investors.
+In addition to the market risks they assume, there are contribution limits, taxes that are deferred until withdrawal time as well as substantial recurring fees.
+For many, a 401(k) may not be the perfect retirement solution, by itself.
+Near retirement, the loss of principal is too costly.
+For others, they want the option to make flexible and much larger contributions than 401(k)s or IRAs allow.
+For these people, an indexed universal life policy can be an excellent addition to the other investment vehicles.

 The stock market is volatile and it has been known to punish short term and medium term investors.
 Once people can see retirement in their future, a growing number of them begin to feel differently about the inherent risks in the stock market.
-Principal protection becomes their main concern, rather than maximum yield.
-No doubt, yield is important but an extra 1% of yield is not worth exposing principal to additional risks.
+Principal protection quickly becomes their main concern, rather than maximum yield.
+Yield is undoubtedly important, but an extra 1% is not worth exposing principal to drops of 30%.

 What are the costs?
-Funded properly, these policies should have sufficient internal growth to handle annual cost of insurance charges and other internal fees.
+Funded properly, these policies should have sufficient internal growth to offset the increasing cost of insurance charges and other internal fees.
 The current cost of insurance expenses and fees are subject to change and they are deducted from the cash account each year.
-Managed and funded properly, the cumulative account values should outpace annual deductions by a lot.
+Managed and funded properly, the account values should outpace annual deductions.
 I have many younger IUL clients who began funding their IUL contracts with oversized premium contributions.
-They benefit in two ways.
+They benefit in two ways by doing that.
 Overfunding creates a cushion of cash value that can be used if income takes an unexpected hit and overfunding in good years can help in smoothing out the returns.

 What is Universal Life?
-Some insight into this fascinating product is beneficial.
-In the 1970’s, the rate of return of whole life insurance was historically in the low single digits.
+Some history about this product is beneficial.
+In the 1970’s, the rate of return of whole life insurance was 2-3%.
 When interest rates shot up to historic rates in the late 70’s and the 1980’s, EF Hutton created a flexible, interest sensitive product to compete against whole life.
 Other life insurance companies followed, with some crediting more than 12% at the time.
 Sales of universal life were meteoric.
 Billions of premiums poured into these contracts.
-As an agent during this time, I can attest to the fact that there was insufficient agent education about the impact of interest rates on long term policy performance.
+As a young agent during this time, there was insufficient agent education about the impact of interest rates on long term policy performance.
+Policies sold based on double digit projections were destined for trouble.

-As interest rates decreased, new projections should have been created and explained to policyholders, by their agents.
-If a policy was purchased using illustrations based on 9% assumptions, it should have been re-projected again when rates fell to 6% and again when rates fell to 4% and again when they fell to the guaranteed rates in the contract.
-LOWER INTEREST RATES SUSTAINED OVER TIME WILL CAUSE THE POLICY TO NEED MORE PREMIUM TO MEET THE PROJECTIONS THAT WERE BASED ON HIGHER RATES.
-WHEN THESE POLICIES WERE NOT FUNDED WITH ADDITIONAL PREMIUMS EACH YEAR, THE POLICIES TURNED INTO GRENADES WITH THE PINS REMOVED.
+As interest rates gradually decreased, new projections should have been provided to policyholders, by their agents.
+If a policy was purchased using illustrations based on 10% assumptions, it should have been re-projected again when rates fell to 6% and again when rates fell to 4% and again when they fell to the guaranteed rates in the contract.
+LOWER INTEREST RATES WILL CAUSE THE POLICY TO NEED MORE PREMIUM TO MEET THE PROJECTIONS THAT WERE BASED ON HIGHER RATES.
+WHEN THESE POLICIES WERE NOT FUNDED WITH THE HIGHER PREMIUMS NEEDED TO OFFSET THE LOWER CREDITING RATES, THE POLICIES TURNED INTO TICKING TIME BOMBS.

-Adding insult to injury, the looming crisis in each policy isn’t detected until there are no options.
+Adding insult to injury, when the looming crisis in a policy isn’t detected, it may leave the policyholder with no options.
 It’s like driving towards the edge of a cliff in the dark.
 You have no idea until it’s too late.
+The problem happens faster for older policyholders.
 For most agents, companies and policyholders, these were tough lessons.
-They taught us to project life insurance conservatively and to encourage reviews often, re-assessing both internal factors as well as external ones.
+They taught us the value of regular reviews and to project life insurance conservatively.
 Things change that affect policies.
 The problem is not universal life.
-The problems were aggressive insurance company projections, not adjusting as rates decreased and the failure to do annual reviews.
+The problems were aggressive insurance company projections, insufficient agent education.

 Indexed universal life (IUL) is not a “set it and forget it” type of policy to own.
 There are other policy types that are much easier to manage.
-For those who do not wish to learn the benefits of indexing in a life insurance policy, it may not be the right policy choice.
-Every potential IUL buyer should work with a life insurance professional experienced in indexing strategies as well as representing all the providers of these policies.
-In fact, when it comes to IUL, choosing the right life insurance company is more critical than with any other policy.
+Every potential IUL buyer should only work with an experienced life insurance professional familiar with indexing strategies.
+Choosing the right life insurance company is more critical than ever with this type of policy.
 Some companies are new to IUL and others have been real innovators and pioneers over the past 20 years.
 These are things the right life insurance professional will share with you.
-Of course, it can be more nuanced and complex than that.
-The life insurance professional and the underwriting company matter a lot in all life insurance purchases but even more so with IUL.

 In addition to death benefit and cash accumulation, some IUL contracts offer living benefits or accelerated death benefit options.
 Simply, this gives policyowners the ability to tap the face amount of the policy for health and medical purposes such as chronic or terminal events.
 Most of the good policies out there make these features available at no extra cost.
 There is no reason to consider a policy without accelerated benefits.